khdc-me/cleanplotlib/README.md

 * If more than one value is passed for any given category, the values will be added together - displayed as a single bar of SUM length.
 So if my_hbar_plot receives:
 `categories = {'A': [10, 20, 19, 10]}`,
 it will display a bar for 'A' that is 59 units long.
-* category names/lables should be shorter than 12 characters in length.
+* Category names/lables should be shorter than 12 characters in length.
+* If the length of the bar is shorter than the length of the annotation, the annotation's color is inverted and it is placed outside (to the right of) the bar.

 ### Bar Chart (vertical/regular)
 Bar charts illustrate comparisons among categories.
 It is best suited for categories with short names that can be displayed on the x-axis without risk of overlap, and when there are only a handful (5 or less) categories.